get-salt-AI/SaltAI-Web-Docs/docs/index.md

+---
+description: Your go-to platform for building powerful AI-driven applications without writing a single line of code.
+---

 # Getting Started with Salt AI

 Welcome to [Salt AI](https://getsalt.ai), your go-to platform for building powerful AI-driven applications without writing a single line of code.
 Salt AI offers an intuitive, node-based environment for creating sophisticated AI workflows.